 - are shy to use false references to fictitious statements,

 - the authors and editors of the relevant scientific journals are published with complete impunity.

 On a strange page, I take a look at the word of the word Messina2006hsf, which was made possible by the author's unguided approach to falsification of science.
-(I repeat, my critique does not concern skeptical publications in general - for all I mention, for example, Wilkie1994grj , who, despite his skeptical attitude, is acting honestly.)
+(I repeat, my criticism does not concern skeptic publications in general - for all I mention, for example Wilkie1994grj , who, despite his skeptical attitude, is acting honestly.)

 The other side of the coin: the exaggerated enthusiasm of commercial research